WojciechMatuszewski/programming-notes/soft-skills/leading-with-emotional-intelligence.md

 - Communicate the information with calm in mind.
 Do not skip details that should not be skipped, even if they are not a great news.

 ## Improving Relationships through better EQ

+- Mentoring and high EQ goes hand in hand

+* If you mentor and have high EQ?
+Man, you will get far

+- Knowing your "why" is crucial.
+It does not matter if its "I'm here to pay my bills" or "I'm here to save the world".
+  Intrinsic motivation is very important.
+Ask others about their "why".

+* Whats get tracked gets improved.